truenas/middleware/docs/userguide/index.rst

 +---------------------+-----------+-------------------------------------+

 If you add any static routes, they will show in "View Static Routes".
-Click a route's entry to access its Edit and Delete buttons.
+Click a route's entry to access its "Edit" and "Delete" buttons.

 VLANs
 -----